JYJ: 2018–2024: Return from military and departures from C-JeS Entertainment

 On November 5, 2018, Kim Junsu returned from the military, thus completing JYJ's military services.

 On April 23, 2019, C-JeS Entertainment ended Yoochun's contract with the company after reports that he had tested positive for drugs, and they announced that he would retire from the industry.
 Yoochun has since continued his solo activities under the label Re:Cielo.
 He released his comeback solo album titled Re:Mind, on November 19, 2020.

 On November 9, 2021, C-JeS Entertainment officially announced that Junsu had left the agency after 12 years following the expiration of his contract.
 It was never clarified as to whether he was still a member of the group or not.

 On March 30, 2022, it was announced that Jaejoong and Junsu would be collaborating to release the song "Sixth Magnitude Star" for a Japanese drama.
 Despite being the only members of the group, they were not credited as JYJ.
 That same year, the group's profile was removed from C-JeS's website, confirming they are no longer active under the label.
 On April 18, 2023, Jaejoong became the last member to leave C-JeS to pursue a producing career.

-In 2024, Jaejoong and Junsu began performing under the name of JX, marking the end of JYJ's activities.